Public Affairs Section

 Members of the Information Office prepare and distribute press releases, organize press conferences and other media events, provide timely and useful information to local journalists and Hong Kong-based foreign correspondents, and monitor local media opinion on issues of interest to the United States.

 The Cultural Office coordinates and supports U.S. cultural activities in Hong Kong.
-These activities include the American speaker, International Visitor, Fulbright and U.S. Specialist programs.
-Former U.S. Department of State exchange grantees are invited to join State Alumni, the online community by and for exchange program alumni.
+These activities include the American speaker, International Visitor, and Fulbright.
+Former U.S. Department of State exchange grantees are invited to join International Exchange Alumni, the online community by and for exchange program alumni.

 Through its cultural programming, the Public Affairs Section seeks to build long-lasting ties between peoples, to share U.S. expertise on topics of interest to host countries, and to explain American cultural values such as the rule of law, democracy, free-market economics, and the freedom of speech.

-The EducationUSA Advising Center is the only official guide to U.S. higher education.
-The advising center provides free, comprehensive and current information to students, parents and educators in Hong Kong and Macau about study and exchange opportunities in the United States.
-To invite our EducationUSA Advisor(s) to your institution, please check out the topics of interest and fill in an outreach request form (PDF 100 KB).
+The EducationUSA Hong Kong is the only official guide to U.S. higher education.
+The advising center provides free, comprehensive and current information to students, parents and educators in Hong Kong and Macau about study and exchange opportunities in the United States.>

-The Advising Center also welcomes and supports the visits of U.S. higher education institutions.
-To learn more and to collaborate with EducationUSA around the globe, please visit U.S. Higher Education Community.
+The advising center also welcomes and supports the visits of U.S. higher education institutions.
+To learn more and to collaborate with EducationUSA around the globe, please visit Resources and Services for U.S. Higher Education Professionals.

-Come join our Facebook and Twitter pages to get free access to the most current U.S. admissions policies, testing information, and scholarship and international financial aid opportunities.
+Come join our Facebook page to get free access to the most current U.S. admissions policies, testing information, and scholarship and international financial aid opportunities.
 You may also subscribe to our EducationUSA Hong Kong monthly newsletter.
 For specific inquiries, please email EducationUSA Hong Kong.

 The Information Resource Center provides electronic library services to the general public.
 These services include reference, electronic books, videos, databases and also special services for schools.
-You can reach the Information Resource Center via Email: Reference Service, Telephone: (852) 28412308 or Fax: (852) 25259195.
+You can reach the Information Resource Center via Email: Reference Service or Fax: (852) 25259195.

 * * * * *